mysidewalk/interview/frontend-engineer/README.md

   * Testing: does the solution contain tests verifying its functionality?
 Is the test coverage right?
 Are the tests a help or hindrance for theoretical refactoring and maintenance?
 * Scoring Functionality and Testing depends on the runnability of the submission.
 * The mySidewalk development team is familiar with:
-  * Languages: python, javascript, SQL, R, Sass
+  * Languages: Python, JavaScript, SQL, R, Sass
-  * Databases: postgres, mongodb, sqlite
+  * Databases: PostgresSQL, MongoDB, SQLite
-  * Operating Systems: coreos, linux, macos
+  * Operating Systems: CoreOS, Linux, macOS
-  * Virtualization Systems: docker (docker-machine and docker-compose preferred)
+  * Virtualization Systems: Docker (docker-machine and docker-compose preferred)
 * Quality of assessment may suffer for other submissions.
 You should make extra effort to provide instructions and write clearly in this case.
-We use macbook pros to assess all submissions.
+We use MacBook Pros to assess all submissions.
 Windows specific submissions will make a good score difficult.
 * If your solution involves persistence use:
   * flat files
   * sqlite (or another self contained/embedded database)
-  * a completely scripted setup (docker recommended)
+  * a completely scripted setup (Docker recommended)
 * We will not re-construct your database from a description or multi-step instructions.
 If setup is simply to execute a bash script or a docker command 👍.
 If it's more involved 👎.